haikentcode/halogs/README.md

 Technology  used in this Project are (Python Programming language and Mongodb for Database )
 ````

-Uset given Python Script For use halogs in Command Line(Terminal)
+Use given Python Script For use halogs in Command Line(Terminal)

 ````bash